 If an abnormal laboratory test result is reported as an AE, separate from any clinical diagnosis associated with the result, the type of test performed and the direction of the abnormality should be reported (e.g., elevated ALT).
 The specific value or the severity grade of the result should not be reported as part of the AE term.
-Laboratory values that fall outside of a site's normal range but are below severity grade 1 are not considered AEs.
-These out of range but below grade 1 values are not documented as pre-existing conditions or adverse events on the PRE-1 CRFs unless requested by the Investigator of Record (IoR) or designee.
+Laboratory values that fall outside of a site's normal range but are below severity Grade 1 are not considered AEs.
+These out of range but below Grade 1 values are not documented as pre-existing conditions or adverse events unless requested by the Investigator of Record (IoR) or designee.
 When assigning severity grades, note that some sites may have normal reference ranges that overlap with the severity grade ranges.
 Thus, it is possible for a participant to have a result that falls within the site's normal range, but is still gradable per the Toxicity Table.
 Assign the severity grade based on the Toxicity Table severity grade ranges, regardless of whether or not the lab result falls within the site's normal reference range.

-The IoR or designee should carefully review all laboratory abnormalities relevant to the participant's health to identify any adverse events or health problems.
+The loR or designee should carefully review all laboratory abnormalities relevant to the participant's health to identify any adverse events or health problems.
 Documentation of this review is required by initialing and dating each page of lab results.
 The severity of all lab abnormalities will be graded and recorded in the source documentation.
-Results of protocol-specified local laboratory results will also be reported on the Laboratory Result DataFax CRF.
-Sites should document other results if any, in visit chart note, or in other designated site-specific documents.
-Through the participant's study involvement, lab abnormalities that meet the criteria for expedited reporting to DAIDS will be reported separately on the AE Log CRF and reported to DAIDS via the DAERS Reporting System.
+Results of protocol-specified local laboratory results will also be reported on the study CRFs (specifically, the STI Tests, HIV Tests, Hormone Tests, Pregnancy Test, and Local Laboratory Results CRFs).
+Sites should document other results if any, in visit chart notes, or in other designated site-specific documents.
+Throughout a participant's study follow-up period, lab abnormalities that meet the criteria for expedited reporting to DAIDS will be reported separately on the AE Log CRF and reported to DAIDS via the DAERS Reporting System.